 Triclosan is a white powder synthetic compound, with a hint of aroma.
-It's found in a variety of consumer products, including soap.
+It's found in many consumer products, including soap.
 This manufactured compound may have health concerns.

-Is YOUR antibacterial soap safe to use?
-Have you looked at the ingredient label on your bar or liquid soap, lately?
+Have you looked at the ingredient label on your bar or liquid soap?
 STOP!
 Go do this now.

 Some manufactured solid, deodorizing, soaps contain a related chemical called Triclocarbon.
 Both chemicals are very controversial.
-They can be harmful to your health and the environment.
+They may be harmful to your health and the environment.

 WHO MAKES IT?